neondatabase/instant-postgres/README.md

 The endpoint then captures the request start time and retrieves the client's IP address from the request headers.

-It checks for existing project data in a signed cookie, and if found, parses and returns this data in a success response.
+It checks for existing project data in a signed cookie, and if found, parses and returns this data in a success response (This way we don't provision a database for every API request).
 If no project data is found, it extracts the `cfTurnstileResponse` token from the request body and sends a POST request to the Cloudflare Turnstile API to verify the token.

 Upon successful verification, it initializes a Neon API client and determines the closest region based on the IP's latitude and longitude, sending a request to create a new project with specified settings such as region, quota, and PostgreSQL version.

 Then the created project info is inserted into a database so that it can be deleted after 5 mins (This is done using the CRON job defined in `.github/workflows/cleanup-projects.yml`).
 If successful, it constructs a new project data object with connection details and provisioning time, sets this data in a signed cookie with a five-minute expiration.

 Finally, it calculates the total response time and returns a success response with the project data and the calculated response time.

+### Querying the database

+When running queries using the inline SQL editor, you actually query the database directly from the browser.
+This is possible to the [Neon Serverless Driver](https://github.com/neondatabase/serverless), which allows you to establish a connection to your database over WebSockets.

 ## Local Development